 By comparing "Key office utilization metrics" with the data on COVID cases, you can separate the periods during which office presence was impacted significantly by a COVID wave from the normal, seasonal trends in office utilization.
-By looking at the COVID waves presented on the above graph, we can assume that low occupancy in January and February 2022 was largely a result of a high number of infections.
+By looking at the COVID waves presented on the above graph, we can assume that low occupancy in January and February 2022 was largely as result of the high number of infections.

-Average utilization by Day of week
+Average utilization by day of week